 - 1 sprig cilantro leaves

-- Add the tomatoes, powdered spices and salt.
-Cook until the tomatoes soften (5 minutes).
+- Add the onion masala, chopped tomato, powdered spices and salt.
+Cook until the tomatoes break down and the oil leaves the sides of the pan (10 minutes).
 Add a few tablespoons water if needed.

 - Halve the boiled and fried eggs, add them to the curry and top with fresh cilantro.

 - Turn on your instant pot to saute and heat the oil in the inner pot.
 Add the sliced onions and fry until they are golden brown.